dojo/docs/dojo/data/ItemFileReadStore.rst

 **References:**

-The first is the the *_reference* structure.
+The first is the *_reference* structure.
 The *_reference* structure is a JavaScript Object with a single, special attribute of *_reference*.
 Its value should always be the identity of another item.
 With this structure, ItemFileReadStore can read in and set up relationships between items.
 An example of such a data structure is below:

 .. js ::